 I’m convinced that I could live a lifetime in Asheville, North Carolina and not have the time to try every amazing restaurant that the city has to offer.
-It would certainly take decades to hike every mountaintop and waterfall within an hour’s drive of the city or to delve fully into all the stories that the historic Biltmore Estate has hidden within its gates.
-Needless to say, two days was not nearly enough time to scratch the surface of Asheville’s food scene, hiking trails, and history.
-It was only enough time to give me a small taste of what the city has to offer and convince me that I must come back for another visit — soon.
+It would certainly take decades to hike every mountaintop and waterfall along the Blue Ridge Parkway in North Carolina or to delve fully into all the stories that the historic Biltmore Estate has hidden within its gates.
+Needless to say, two days was not nearly enough time to scratch the surface of Asheville’s food scene, Blue Ridge Parkway hiking trails, and history.
+It was only enough time to give me a small taste of the fun things to do in Asheville with kids and convince me that I must come back for another visit — soon.

 Eat Well in Asheville, North Carolina – Even with Kids